EmmaTG/SudokuSolver/README.md

 # SudokuSolver
-Program that can solve and create sudokus--To run: download src file and run main.java
+Program that can solve and create sudokus--To run: download SudokuSolver.jar file and run in terminal